fbpx

 Thermistors are known as a type of semiconductor, they have greater resistance than conducting materials, but lower resistance than insulating materials.
 The relationship between a thermistor’s temperature and its resistance is dependent upon the materials from which it’s constructed.
 Pyrosales manufacturer Resistance thermometers (RTD’s) with thermistors.

-M Faraday Th Phillips Oil 1842 ImageWho invented the thermistor?
+M Faraday Th Phillips oil 1842 imageWho invented the thermistor?

 The first NTC thermistor was discovered in 1833 by Michael Faraday, who reported on the semiconducting behaviour of silver sulphide.
 Michael Faraday noticed that the resistance of silver sulphide decreased dramatically as temperature increased.
 (This was also the first documented observation of a semiconducting material.)